Champat Rai Jain: Life

 Champat Rai Jain was born on 6 August 1867 in Delhi, India.
-He was married at the age of 13.
+His marriage was fixed at the age of 13.
+Though it didn’t fructify and he remained a bachelor all his life.
 In 1892, he went to England to study law, and became a barrister.

 Champat Rai Jain was a Digambara, whose writings represent that sect's propaganda with his personal interpretations, according to Robert Williams.
 Jain became a part of a Digambara group presenting Digambara point of view in the 1920s and 1930s such as with Jagadarlal Jaini, Nathuram Premi, Jugalkishor Mukhtar and Hiralal Jain.
 Jain was the founder of the Jaina mission in London.
 He died on 2 June 1942.
 He was a barrister-at-law, orator, writer, and attempted to explain Jainism with modern age psychology and science terminology.

 According to Padmanabh Jaini, the colonial-era Champat Rai Jain was an apologist of Jainism, defended the Jain doctrines that were criticized by Christian missionaries, and authored the first Jaina text aimed at the Christian world when Christian missionaries were extremely frustrated at Jain people they understood to have "no pagan gods" and refused to convert to Christianity.
 He was among the early 20th-century Jain activists who participated in the colonial discussion about whether Jains are culturally Hindus or a minority community.

 He became a part of Digambara activists who sought to energise and reform Digambara community.
 He participated in several Digambara societies, and founded Akhil Bharatvarsiya Digambara Jain Parisad in 1923 with the aim of activist reforms, reducing caste divisions within Jain society, and uniting the south Indian and north Indian Digambara community.